jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 and the higher the pitch sounds to our ears.

-An interval can be described as the difference in frequency beteeen two pitches.
+An interval can be described as the difference in frequency between two pitches.

 An interval can also be described with a name, like "major third".